anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 DNS queries are encoded as CBOR arrays containing up to 5 entries in the following order:

-1. An optional transaction ID (as unsigned integer),
-2. An optional flag field (as unsigned integer),
+1. An optional flag field (as unsigned integer),
-3. The question section (as array),
+2. The question section (as array),
-4. An optional authority section (as array), and
+3. An optional authority section (as array), and
-5. An optional additional section (as array)
+4. An optional additional section (as array)

-If the first item of the query is an array, it is the question section, if it is an unsigned integer, it is the transaction ID.
-If the transaction ID is present and followed by another unsigned integer, that item is a flag field and maps to the header flags in {{-dns}} and the "DNS Header Flags" IANA registry including the QR flag and the Opcode.
+If the first item of the query is an array, it is the question section, if it is an unsigned integer, it is as flag field and maps to the header flags in {{-dns}} and the "DNS Header Flags" IANA registry including the QR flag and the Opcode.
 It MUST be lesser than 2^16.

+If the flags are elided, the value 0 is assumed.

+This specification assumes that the DNS messages are sent over a transport that can map the queries to their responses, e.g., DNS over HTTPS {{-doh}} or DNS over CoAP {{-doc}}.
-If the transaction ID is elided, the value 0 is assumed, same for the flags.
+As a consequence, the DNS transaction ID is always elided and the value 0 is assumed.
-The transaction ID MUST be included and set to an unpredictable value lesser than 2^32, if the DNS transport can not ensure the prevention of DNS response spoofing.
-An example for such a transport is unencrypted DoC (see {{-doc}}, Section 6).

 The question section is encoded as a CBOR array containing up to 3 entries: